tamu-edu/it-cloud-docs/README.md

         ---

     - Empty links can be used (i.e. `- [Page title]()`) to create a collapsible header for nested pages in the sidebar without a link to a page.
 This can be used to group pages logically without creating a page for the header.

+    - Unfortunately, directories cannot be linked in `SUMMARY.md` plainly.
+Instead, a topic subdirectory's `index.md` must be linked which renders a link to the generated `index.html` file.
-4. Optional - Preview your changes before commiting using dev containers.
+4. Optional - Preview your changes before commiting and pushing to the repo.
+This can be done most easily by running `mdbook` locally or by running using dev containers.
 See [Dev Containers](#dev-containers) for more information.
 5. Commit your changes
 6. Push your changes to GitHub
 7. Create a pull request to merge your changes into the `main` branch